mmalter/x_is_dead/README.md

 Selenium with the standard Chrome driver.

+# How to use

+To lazy to provide a setup.py.
+Use pipenv like a real man.
+To launch :
+  python -m x_is_dead

 # Last but not least

 The name of this package does not imply that X is dead and we should all start using Wayland.
 By no means.